BZoennchen/Pages/_posts/2026-04-03-cruelty-and-solidarity-en.md

 What Rorty offers me is an admirable description of the liberal and democratic society that unerringly exposes anti-liberal opposites.
 He gives me an answer to the question "What do liberals want and what can they hope for?" with which I can agree.
-And although---or precisely because---he takes leave of *first principles* and speaks soberly about texts from Wittgenstein to Proust, he can inspire enthusiasm for a liberalism by understanding it as *the art of solidarity*.
+And although---or precisely because---he takes leave of *first principles* and speaks soberly about texts from Wittgenstein to Proust, he can inspire enthusiasm for a liberalism by understanding it as **the art of solidarity**.

-Let us begin with a note on why educational institutions in particular are so decisive for *the art of solidarity*:
+Let us begin with a note on why educational institutions in particular are so decisive for it:

 >In democratic societies like ours, colleges and universities have a peculiar two-faced role.
 They get their money by promising to furnish money-making skills to their students and by promising to perform research which will enable society as a whole to get more goods and services more cheaply.
 The face they present to rich donors, state legislators, and the general public is essentially a commercial one.
 They suggest that they have certain products which the society as a whole needs and they ask for support on that basis.
 They usually don't suggest that their function is to disturb the students, make them have doubts about the way they were brought up, force them to ask unanswerable questions.
 But as you know quite well, that is the function which many faculty members, especially the people who teach in the humanities and social science departments, think that colleges and universities should serve.
 Such people see the promise of marketable skills as simply the lure which brings students within their reach.
 Once the student is in their classes, these people assign books which will---they hope---upset her enough to make her want to start for looking for other such books so as to get upset in still more complicated ways.
 They are not satified unless the students who leave their courses are dissatified with the society in which they live and unless they have at least some doubts about the moral codes in which they were brought up. [...T]he point of encouraging dissatisfaction becomes clear when times are bad and particularly when societies and governments become repressive.
 Then the colleges and universities come into their own.
 They begin to function either as sources of social change or as sanctuaries for resistance. [...]
 I can sum up the two roles of colleges and universities by saying that whereas the society as a whole wants to produce people with skills, the university faculties also want to produce intellectuals. -- {% cite rorty:1990 %}